Crash-Test-Buddies/WiFi-Buddy/README.md

 bindService(intent, wifiServiceConnection, BIND_AUTO_CREATE);
 ```

-When this has successfully completed the `onServiceConnected` method from step 5 will be called.
+When this has successfully completed, the `onServiceConnected` method from step 5 will be called.
 At this point you are ready to use the library.
 Outlined below are some of the features you may wish to use with the `WifiDirectHandler` instance you now have.

 ### Registering a P2P Service

 `addLocalService(String serviceName, HashMap<String,String> serviceRecord)`

-This function brodcasts a service out for other WiFi-Direct enabled devices to discover.
+This function brodcasts a service out for other Wi-Fi Direct enabled devices to discover.
 You will want to name your service and provide any additional records you want to associate with it.
 Records are visible to another device when it discovers your service.
 You do not need to provide any records.

 ### Discovering a P2P Service